 To make it easier to understand, we will explain what each document consists of, and if it is necessary for you.
 Simply keep reading and follow the instructions!

-- Empadronamiento: This is a necessary requirement to be able to access public services such as health services or education.
-It is essentially an official document of where you live.
-This will make you a citizen of the city in which you reside, and will be needed to apply for any other paperwork like the NIE/TIE and Social Security.
+- Empadronamiento: The Empadronamiento is an official document stating where you live.
+This will make you a citizen of the city in which you reside, and will be needed in many cases (especially if you are not a citizen of the EU or equivalent) to apply for any other paperwork like the TIE etc.

 - NIE/TIE: The NIE (‘Número de Identidad de Extranjero’) is a number of identification assigned to any non-Spaniard who lives in Spain.
 It is necessary to carry out any procedures with administration services, to contract products and services, and ultimately to provide your identity number.
 EU citizens (or equivalent*) might need to apply for the NIE depending on the criteria in the graph outlined below (click on it)!
 The TIE (‘Tarjeta de Identidad de Extranjero’) is the identity card that all citizens of Non EU member countries (or equivalent*) have to apply for once they arrive in Spain.
 This identity card will contain a photo in addition to your NIE proving your identity and recognising you legally.
 So as a Non EU citizen you will need to apply for the TIE once in Spain, not the NIE!

 - Social Security Number: This is required to legally work or do a paid internship in Spain.
 You will need to request the so called “número de afiliación” so that your employer can request your social security number.

 - Studies / unpaid internship